BDC Hamburger Icon

 2. Uninstall unused apps.

-Over time, we download many programs and apps onto our laptops, but we end up using only a handful regularly.
-Your computer probably also came with preinstalled apps that you never open.
+Your computer probably also came with preinstalled apps that you never open, and over the years you’ve probably accumulated more software you never use.
 Remove these unused apps to free up space and provide a quick speed boost.

 Consider migrating large files you don't access often to a cloud storage service or an external hard drive to free up space and speed up your laptop.
 Mac users may want to explore Backblaze for reliable cloud storage.